18th Attack Squadron

 The 18th Attack Squadron is a squadron of the United States Air Force.
 It is assigned to the 432d Operations Group, and has been stationed at Creech Air Force Base, Nevada since 2009.
 The squadron conducts strike, intelligence, surveillance and reconnaissance missions, operating the General Atomics MQ-1 Predator unmanned aerial vehicle.

 The squadron was first activated as a fighter unit, the 381st Fighter Squadron, in 1943.
-After deploying to the European Theater of Operations and engaging in combat for six months, the squadron was converted, along with the other squadrons of the 363d Fighter Group, to an reconnaissance unit as the 161st Tactical Reconnaissance Squadron.
+After deploying to the European Theater of Operations and engaging in combat for six months, the squadron was converted, along with the other squadrons of the 363d Fighter Group, to a reconnaissance unit as the 161st Tactical Reconnaissance Squadron.
 It continued in combat until V-E Day, earning a Belgian Fourragère after being twice cited in the Order of the Day of the Belgian Army.
 The squadron returned to the United States in the fall of 1945 and was inactivated.

-The squadron was reactivated in 1946 and performed both reconnaissance and training, primarily from Shaw Air Force Base, South Carolina until 1959.
+The squadron was activated again in 1946 and performed both reconnaissance and training, primarily from Shaw Air Force Base, South Carolina until 1959.
 It was redesignated the 18th Tactical Reconnaissance Squadron in 1950 because its number, 161, fell in a block reserved for Air National Guard units.
 It moved to Europe, where it performed reconnaissance for United States Air Forces Europe until 1970, when it returned to Shaw.
 The squadron was inactivated there in 1979.

 History

 World War II

 Activated as part of IV Fighter Command in early 1943 with Bell P-39 Airacobras, the squadron was an air defense unit for the San Francisco area as well as a Replacement Training Unit until the end of 1943.
 It then retrained on North American P-51 Mustangs and deployed to the European Theater of Operations, where it was assigned to IX Fighter Command in the United Kingdom.
 It operated both as a tactical fighter squadron, providing air support to Allied ground forces in France as well as an air defense squadron, attacking enemy aircraft over Europe.

-In August 1944, the squadron was redesignated the 161st Tactical Reconnaissance Squadron carrying out photo-reconnaissance missions.
+In August 1944, the squadron was redesignated as 161st Tactical Reconnaissance Squadron carrying out photographic reconnaissance missions.
 The unit was inactivated in November 1945.